 Check your Error Log

-You can now see an overview with errors present on your website.
+You will now see an overview with errors present on your website.
 Take note that not all errors demand immediate attention.
 In this case you are looking for errors containing 'stderr'.

 99% of the time, the 'stderr' error lets you know that your website or a part of it is incompatible with PHP 7.1 or higher.